Premier League Predictions & best bets: Back-to-back defeats for Manchester City?

 I like Fulham at the prices here with Evens on offer from Sky Bet.

 Marco Silva's side have surprised me in the way they've adapted without João Palhinha.
 They might even be a better team this season without him, although that's not shown in the actual points return of 12 from their nine games.
-However, when you dig a little deeper into the underlying numbers it paints a very shiny picture where Fulham should actually be sixth in the Premier League when it comes to expected points.
+However, when you dig a little deeper into the underlying numbers it paints a very shiny picture where Fulham should actually be third in the Premier League when it comes to Sky Sports' expected goals table of dominance.

 And that is shown by the fact they've won the expected goals battle in their last 10 matches across all competitions, including in defeats at Manchester City and Aston Villa.
 All this evidence shows that Fulham are putting in consistent performance levels, are restricting teams with their defensive process and creating good chances at the other end.